 - Maximize small office design.
 Achieve the functionality that a large company office offers in your small office.
 Design the office kitchen for quick conversion to meeting space, and use flexible layouts as well as multi-purpose spaces and furniture.

 - Stay on budget.
 For a successful remodel, get a preliminary estimate for the design you envision, including the amount of square footage you’ll need for the number of employees, private offices, conference rooms, kitchens, utility rooms, etc., that you have in mind.
 Then, make sure the final bids with your architect, office designer, and office furniture supplier remain on target.

 Designing Beyond Office Layout

 Remember to take your design beyond simple space divisions and furniture choices.
 Create personality by adding artwork, accents, living plants, water features, or other sources of color and higher design to the space.
 The idea is to create a stimulating and appealing workspace.

-Your office layout should reflect your company's core values, mission and function, not just current trends in office design.
-Be mindful about how different office layouts can affect on your team’s performance and employee experience.
+Your office layout should reflect your company’s core values, mission and function, not just current trends in office design.
+Be mindful of how different office layouts can affect your team’s performance and employee experience.

 Choose a design that serves your branding, growth and performance goals, and that also provides a comfortable workplace where employees can achieve both their organizational and personal goals.